-Since the children have flesh and blood, he too shared in their humanity so that by his death he might destroy him who holds the power of death—that is, the devil—and free those who all their lives were held in slavery by their fear of death.
+Since the children have flesh and blood, he too shared in their humanity so that by his death he might break the power of him who holds the power of death—that is, the devil—and free those who all their lives were held in slavery by their fear of death.
 (Hebrews 2:14-15)

-Precious in the sight of the LORD is the death of his saints.
+Precious in the sight of the LORD is the death of his faithful servants.
 (Psalm 116:15)